 We suggest that you seek legal counsel with HOA issues.
 Visit www.azbar.org/LegalResources to find an attorney in Arizona.

 See the following links for information about lead-based paint, home maintenance and renovation work:-

 You read and hear many stories about the presence of mold in homes and schools.
 These websites provide good information about mold, the problems it may cause, and how it may be removed.

 The following websites will help you, the prospective buyer, make informed decisions on which kind of mortgage is best for you:

 Sellers are obligated by Arizona common law to disclose all known material facts about a property to the buyer.
 This SPDS is designed to assist you in making this disclosure.
-Contact the Arizona Association of Realtors ® at 1-800-426-7274 to purchase a copy of the SPDS.
+For a sample of the SPDS, visit the Arizona Association of REALTORS® website: www.aaronline.com/wp-content/uploads/2013/01/seller-property-disclosure-statement.pdf.

 K. Michelle Lind, General Counsel for the Arizona Association of Realtors®, has written two important articles about seller disclosure.
 They are: "Residential Seller's Property Disclosure Statement" and "Every buyer is entitled to a SPDS".